oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 1. Minimizes initial investment (time and money)
 1. Leverages enthusiasms as they occur
-1. Enables user reviews/responses at early stage
+1. Enables user feedback at early stage
 1. Clarifies ideals and scope of project
 1. Produces deliverable to legitimize funding requests/applications